torvalds/linux/Documentation/userspace-api/ioctl/ioctl-number.rst

 many drivers share a partial letter with other drivers.

-If you are writing a driver for a new device and need a letter, pick an unused block with enough room for expansion: 32 to 256 ioctl commands.
+If you are writing a driver for a new device and need a letter, pick an unused block with enough room for expansion: 32 to 256 ioctl commands should suffice.
+You can register the block by patching this file and submitting the patch through :doc:`usual patch submission process
-You can register the block by patching this file and submitting the patch to Linus Torvalds.
-Or you can e-mail me at <mec@shout.net> and I'll register one for you.
+</process/submitting-patches>`.

 The second argument to _IO, _IOW, _IOR, or _IOWR is a sequence number
 to distinguish ioctls from each other.
 The third argument to _IOW,